-3.1.1 Although members of the public have become accustomed to being observed, when concern is expressed, it is mainly over matters pertaining to the processing of the information, or data, i.e. what happens to material that is obtained?
+3.1.1 Although members of the public have become accustomed to the operation of CCTV and being observed, when concern is expressed, it is mainly over matters pertaining to the specifics of the processing of individuals personal information., i.e. what happens to material that is obtained, what purpose is it being used for, who is operating, who is it shared with and its retention.

-Note: processing' means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction;
+Note: processing' means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction:

-- 3.1.2 All personal data obtained by virtue of the System shall be processed fairly and lawfully and, in particular, shall only be processed in the exercise of achieving the stated objectives of the System When processing personal data, the individual right to privacy in his or her private and family life and home will be respected.
-Dover District Councils lawful basis for processing is for the performance of a task carried out in the public interest.
-Please refer to our Corporate Privacy Notice for further information on how we process your personal information. - 3.1.3 Data will be stored securely in accordance with the requirements of the General Data Protection Regulation 2016 (GDPR) and The Data Protection Act 2018
+- 3.1.2 All personal data obtained by virtue of the System shall be processed fairly and lawfully and, in particular, shall only be processed in the exercise of achieving the stated objectives of the System When processing personal data, the individual right to privacy in his or her private and family life and home will be respected. - 3.1.3 Dover District Council's lawful basis for processing is: - Law Enforcement Processing (Data Protection Act 2018(DPA18), Part 3) under the Criminal Justice and Public Order Act 1994 s163, Local authority powers to provide closed-circuit television.
+The council has statutory functions in relation to law enforcement, the prevention, investigation and detection or crime. - UK GDPR Article 6: - (1)(f) Processing is necessary for the Councill's legitimate interests, in relation to the management of Council land and property, where processing isn't for law enforcement purposes. - 3.1.4 Please refer to our Corporate and Community Safety and CCTV Privacy Notice for further information on how we process and protect your personal data and information on the rights under Data Protection Legislation. - 3.1.5 Data will be processed securely in accordance with the requirements of the Data Protection Legislation and depending on the Council's purpose for processing, the Law Enforcement Processing (LEP) Regime under Part 3 and/or the UK General Data Protection Regulation (UK GDPR)(Part 2 General Processing) both under the Data Protection Act 2018.